http://www.miami.edu/sonhs

 NUR 659.
 Technology in Health Care.
 3 Credit Hours.

-An exploration of the various aspects of the evolving technology to improve and transform health care and advanced practice nursing.
-This course prepares DNP nursing students to design, select and use technology to support, manage, and improve patient care and health care systems.
+This course involves an exploration of the various aspects of evolving technology to improve and transform health care and nursing practice.
+This course prepares DNP nursing students to appraise and leverage technology to support, manage, and improve patient care and health care systems.

 Components: LEC.